ideal-postcodes/core-interface/README.md

 #### Error Handling

-`Client` exports a static variable `errors` which contains custom error constructors that wrap specific API errors.
+This library exports a static variable `errors` which contains custom error constructors that wrap specific API errors.
 These constructors can be used to test for specific cases using the `instanceof` operator.

 For example: